 5) What demand, for example a Bitcoin payment, was made to resolve the attack?
 Did your organisation comply?

 6) Whether the attack was reported to police or other responsible authority?
 To the best of your knowledge, was the attacker traced/convicted?

 If possible, please provide this information in Excel spreadsheet format.

 Thank you for your reply.
 I understand the restriction imposed by Section 12.
 Would it bring this request within the time limit if I restricted it to just the last financial year - ie March 2016 to April 2017?

 If that does come within the time limit please treat this as a modified request on those lines.

 Thanks for your reply.
 I would classify a successful cyber attack as an incident in which IT firewalls were breached and/or data held by OS was in any way compromised, for example by encryption or direct theft.

 I'm not asking for information on attempted attacks in the sense that I imagine OS, in common with almost any organisation including my own, receives many attempted malicious emails almost daily but they are stopped by firewalls and other normal preventive measures.

 I confirm that Ordnance Survey does hold the information you have requested.
-I am pleased to provide you with the [attached spreadsheet] which provides information on cyber attacks (in which IT firewalls were breached and/or data held by Ordnance Survey was in any way compromised) from March 2016 to April 2017, in relation to questions 2 to 6 of your original request (FOI77764).
+I am pleased to provide you with the attached details on cyber attacks (xlsx) which provides information on cyber attacks (in which IT firewalls were breached and/or data held by Ordnance Survey was in any way compromised) from March 2016 to April 2017, in relation to questions 2 to 6 of your original request (FOI77764).
 Please note we have provided the information for question 1 in our response to your original request (FOI17764) of 7 June 2017.